ReginaldBull/swan-lake/README.md

 #### Code review

 Code reviews are an important part of the development process.
-Maybe also considering static code analysis tools, for example, something like Sonarqube or Qodana to ensure the code quality and identify risks in the code base.
+Perhaps also consider static code analysis tools, for example, something like Sonarqube or Qodana, for code quality assurance and to identify risks in the code base.